The Story

 I don't know the Chases personally.
 The whole thing could be a harmless family joke.
 But to me, the story of National Clean Off Your Desk Day sounds less like In Search of Excellence and more like King Lear.

 Why do people get so upset at someone else's clutter?
-Why do we hate our own clutter, yet continue to accumulate it?
+Why do we hate clutter, yet continue to accumulate it?

-Long-time readers will know that the headbang clan are big hoarders.
+Long-time readers will know that the Honourable Husband's clan are big hoarders.
 So let me lay it on the line.

 Stuff can mean security.
 It can mean memory.
 Some use clutter, in an unhealthy way, to stave off loneliness.
 Or as a barrier against the world.
 Or to convince one's self that one lives amongst abundance.
 Such people become cat ladies.